ekamnit/CPDP-HIEL/README.md

 # CPDP-HIEL
-This is a GitHub link to access the replication package of the uncer review work titled **"How Far Does the Predictive Decision Impact the Software Project?
+This is a GitHub link to access the replication package of the under review work titled **"How Far Does the Predictive Decision Impact the Software Project?
 The Cost, Service Time, and Failure Analysis from a Cross-Project Defect Prediction Model"**

 Softwares Required